MFA in Creative Writing - Admissions

 How big are your classes?

 Our class sizes are small that allow students and faculty have the time and attention to shape meaningful creative relationships.
-This is one the very special aspects of our program.
+This is one of the very special aspects of our program.
 Class sizes will typically be no larger than sixteen students.

 If I am accepted to the program, can I choose to defer my enrollment?